turbot/steampipe-plugin-launchdarkly/docs/tables/launchdarkly_environment.md

 # Table: launchdarkly_environment

-Environments allow you to maintain separate rollout rules in different contexts, from local development to QA, staging, and production.
-With the LaunchDarkly Environments API, you can programmatically create, delete, and update environments.
+This table stores information about different contexts, also known as environments, where rollout rules can be maintained separately.
+Environments are used for different stages of software development, such as local development, QA, staging, and production.
+The LaunchDarkly Environments API allows you to manage these environments programmatically, by providing functionalities to create, delete, and update them.

 ## Examples